Turt1eDud3/Personal.github.io/README.md

 <img width="100%" height="100%" alt="Untitled design" src="https://github.com/user-attachments/assets/e33c17c1-3ba1-4f50-83cc-00f62a7e26a5" />
 Welcome to the offical website for the Socially Awkward Group Crew/members.

-Here you can find videos that have been uploaded to the Socially Awkward Youtube Channell :)
+Here you can find links to the Youtube Channel, projects we have made and other little things :)

 This is a link to the [Google Drive Folder](https://drive.google.com/drive/folders/1DymEwEe3HmQ0Xk5rJOchxcPaffUFIXmI?usp=sharing) that will have the videos :)